 3.7.3 Effect of KMB

-Data presented in Table that using KMB has no significant effect on phosphorus content of groundnut haulm.
+The results presented in Table 1 showed that using KMB has no significant effect on phosphorus content of groundnut haulm.
 Application of treatment B2 (without KMB) and B1 (with KMB) observed similar phosphorus content (0.19 %) in haulm of groundnut during the period of experimentation.

 3.8 Potassium content in haulm (%)